Instead of my usual trips to Florida, I do something a little different in December now—I visit Scottsdale, Arizona in the winter.

 - March 9-13: standard sedan = $634

-Ok maybe I spoke too soon – perhaps the number 1 reason to visit Scottsdale in the winter is the great weather.
+Ok maybe I spoke too soon – perhaps the best reason to visit Scottsdale in the winter is the great weather.
 During Boston’s worst winters, I’d give up almost any number of tacos to be able to feel my fingers and toes again.

 Even in the winter, Scottsdale still sees sun every day and temperatures hovering around 70°F. You can trade in your scarves for sunglasses, your shovels for golf clubs, and your snow boots for hiking boots.
 Ice and salt are for margaritas, not driveways!